HireTea

 Job search plan

 Use this page when your search has too many tabs, similar roles, and uncertain next steps.
-It turns application platform, timeline, department, availability, pay wording, and follow-up signals from the current HireTea public index into a weekly job search plan that stays tied to real postings.
+It turns application platform, timeline, department, availability, pay wording, and follow-up signals from the current HireTea published guide set into a weekly job search plan that stays tied to real postings.

 5 planning groups